1974 – 1995

 Since 1995, the school has grown tremendously in terms of enrollment, programs, and physical space.
 In late 1995 the school opened a second Manhattan location at 50 W. 23rd Street.
-In 1999, the school expanded to the 14th, 5th, and 4th floors at the new location and concurrently closed the older E. 92nd Street facility.
+In 1999, the school expanded to the 14th, 5th, and 4th floors at the Flatiron District location and concurrently closed the older E. 92nd Street facility.
 In 2005, the 23rd Street facility expanded to the 6th floor and took additional space on the 4th floor, while renovating its existing kitchens, classroom, and building a new resource library.
-At present, the school occupies over 42,000 square feet with eleven teaching kitchens that are among the finest in the nation.
+The school occupied over 42,000 square feet with eleven teaching kitchens that were among the finest in the nation.

 By 1997, the school's recreational cooking program had grown to be the largest in the nation.
 At present, ICE offers over 1,500 hands-on recreational cooking classes per year to the general public.
 To the best of the school's knowledge, there is no other cooking school in America (or the world) that offers the equivalent depth, breadth, and frequency of recreational culinary education.

 Reflecting the school’s growth, size and stature, the school’s name was changed in 2001 to ICE, the Institute of Culinary Education.

 Program development has been another constant in ICE’s growth over the past decade.